-How Much Collateral Is Needed to Get a Secured Loan?
+How Much Business Collateral Is Needed For a Secured Loan?

-Still, there’s more than just your financial health that affects the amount of collateral you’ll need to submit.
-The financing product you’re applying for and the kind of collateral you’re putting up also play a role in the final loan terms.
+Still, there’s more than just your business’s finances that affect the amount of collateral you’ll need to submit in order to qualify.
+The financing option you’re applying for and the kind of collateral you’re submitting also play a role in the final loan terms.

 In this post, we’ll outline how to determine the amount of collateral you’ll need to receive a business loan.

-How to Determine the Amount of Collateral You Need in Order to Receive a Loan:
+How to Determine the Amount of Collateral You Need To Get Approved For a Loan:

 What Are “The Five C’s?”